irods/irods_training/advanced/storage_tiering/README.md

 # **Rulebase Configuration**

-Add the five included rule bases (two configuration files, two implementation files, and an example policy) above "core" in the `re_rule_base_set` array of the native iRODS rule language plugin:
+Add the five included rule bases (two configuration files, two implementation files, and an example policy) above "core" in the `re_rulebase_set` array of the native iRODS rule language plugin:
 ```
 "rule_engines": [
     {